Coneriys/apache4/docs/content/reference/install-configuration/providers/others/file.md

 ---
-title: "Traefik File Documentation"
+title: "apache4 File Documentation"
-description: "The file provider in Traefik Proxy lets you define the dynamic configuration in a YAML or TOML file.
+description: "The file provider in apache4 Proxy lets you define the dynamic configuration in a YAML or TOML file.
 Read the technical documentation."
 ---

 # File